-What are the Biggest Challenges?
+What are the Biggest Challenges with Internet of Things Security?

 Some network security doesn’t have the ability to detect IoT devices connected to it and/or the visibility to know what devices are communicating through the network.

-How can today's requirements be addressed?
+How can today's IoT information security requirements be addressed?

-Your solution must have the ability to:
+Your solution must have the following key abilities:

 - Learn: With complete network visibility, security solutions can authenticate and classify IoT devices to build a risk profile and assign them to IoT device groups.